Do more of what you love

 Identify your passions

 To plan for the first quarter of the year, I did two things; I updated my business plan and I wrote down ten things that I’m currently passionate about.
-Neither task took very long to complete and in doing so, I gained a sense of clarity over my life and business and how I want things to look and feel moving forward.
+Neither task took very long to complete and in doing so, I gained a sense of clarity over my life and work and how I want things to look and feel moving forward.

 I find creating a list of the things I love extremely insightful.
 The list often changes depending on the season and it helps me to identify if I’m honouring my passions.
 For me, the best planning exercises are the simple ones.
-When I approach my life and business in a clear and uncluttered way, I’m better able to see what I want, and I’m less likely to lose sight of where I’m heading.
+When I approach my life and work in a clear and uncluttered way, I’m better able to see what I want, and I’m less likely to lose sight of where I’m heading.

 More of what you love